intel/ai-reference-models/quickstart/language_modeling/pytorch/bloom/inference/cpu/README.md

 Follow the instructions above to setup your bare metal environment, download and preprocess the dataset, and do the model specific setup.
-Once all the setup is done, the Model Zoo can be used to run a [quickstart script](#quick-start-scripts).
+Once all the setup is done, the AI Reference Models can be used to run a [quickstart script](#quick-start-scripts).
 Ensure that you have an enviornment variable set to point to an output directory.

 ```
-# Clone the model zoo repo and set the MODEL_DIR
+# Clone the AI Reference Models repo and set the MODEL_DIR
 git clone https://github.com/IntelAI/models.git
 cd models
 export MODEL_DIR=$(pwd)

 # Clone the Transformers repo in the bloom 1b4 inference directory
-cd <clone of the model zoo>/quickstart/language_modeling/pytorch/bloom/inference/cpu
+cd <AI Reference Models>/quickstart/language_modeling/pytorch/bloom/inference/cpu
 git clone https://github.com/huggingface/transformers.git
 cd transformers
 git checkout v4.28.1